pshort05/OpenRouter-Interface/docs/QUICK-START.md

 **"File not found"**
 - Check file paths are correct
 - Use absolute paths if needed: `/full/path/to/file.md`

+**"Command not found" after installation**
+- Add user bin to PATH: `export PATH="$HOME/.local/bin:$PATH"`
+- Or use full path: `~/.local/bin/openrouter-runner`
+- In virtual environment, commands should work directly

 ## 🎓 What's Next?